Ovarian Cancer (cont.)

 The drug bevacizumab has also been used experimentally in the initial treatment of ovarian cancer.
 When used in the initial rounds of chemotherapy and then used for 12 months after the initial six cycles of chemotherapy, there is research indicating that the cancer, if not cured, will come back at a later date than would be expected with traditional chemotherapy regimens (increased progression-free survival).
 This has not yet been shown to increase survival however.
 Bevacizumab is a very good drug to use in ovarian cancer; however, the timing of its use is still being determined.

 Some centers are starting to experiment with heated intraperitoneal chemotherapy (HIPEC).
-However, at this time, HIPEC is very experimental.
+However, at this time, HIPEC is still experimental.
 There are significant risks and complications from surgery with HIPEC, and it has not yet been shown to extend survival over standard chemotherapy.
 Until a trial is done proving its usefulness, HIPEC should be used with caution.

 Maintenance chemotherapy is a concept that gives long-term chemotherapy, often for a year, of a single drug.
 The idea is that, if the patient is not cured, then this may prevent the recurrence from occurring for an extended amount of time.
 Drugs that have been studied with this approach include paclitaxel and bevacizumab.
 We have yet to show an increased survival using this method of treatment.
 This creates controversy, because if the patient will not live longer, then why subject them to 12 months of chemotherapy?
 As of now, there is no definitive answer on whether or not this should be done.
 Each patient can discuss this with her treating physician to get information.